bengavin/that-conference-2017/raspberry-pi/iot-core/ThatPiSample/README.md

 The software does a few things:

-* It encodes the 'map' that represents the physical world into something the software can use
 * It utilizes the Bluetooth LE hardware of your Raspberry Pi to detect beacons
-* It indicates to the user (via the LED) how close the beacon of interest is
+* It indicates to the user (via the LED) which beacon(s) it can currently 'see'
-* It accepts input from the user to register visiting a beacon (via the push button)
+* It accepts input from the user to turn beacon scanning on and off (via the push button)

 As a software geek, you can choose how much control you want to take from the program.
-You can decide to change how the software finds beacons, or how it translates the beacon signals into physical output for the user to see / hear.
+You can decide to change how the software finds beacons, or how it translates the beacon signals into LED color(s).
 By default, the software will do the following:

-* When started, the application loads the map and begins scanning for beacons
+* When started, the application turns off the LED and waits for the user to press the button
-* A beacon is selected (randomly) as the current target beacon
+* When the button is pushed, the software starts scanning for BTLE beacons that it knows about
-* When a beacon is found, the LED blinks Blue if tracking against a non-target beacon, and Green if tracking against the target beacon
+* When a beacon is found, it's color is integrated into the current LED color
+* The 'beacon' model is updated to include the detected signal strength of the beacon
-* The LED blinks faster the closer you move to the target
+* The LED displays colors that the Raspberry Pi has 'seen' in the last 5 seconds
-* When the Raspberry Pi is within capture distance of the beacon, the LED begins a rainbow light cycle
+* When the button is pressed again, the BTLE scanning stops

-* When the LED has 'gone rainbow', clicking the push button captures the current target and selects a new target from the map
-* Once 10 targets are captured, the LED shuts off, indicating your quest is complete, return to the check-in table for more info!
+The software also has a 'test' interface which can be seen via a connected monitor, or with the 'Windows IoT Remote Client'.
+This can be used if you feel that the hardware isn't doing what you expect.

 ### Getting the Software
 Go to [The GitHub Repository](https://github.com/bengavin/that-conference-2017/) and click 'Open in Visual Studio'.
 This will pull the code onto your local computer, and give you the opportunity to open the 'ThatPiSample' solution.